-- 3. Any student who commits an unlawful act on or off school premises or whose conduct discredits the school in any way will be subject to discipline up to and including expulsion. - 4.
+- 2. The use, sale, possession, manufacture, transfer, or purchase of illegal substances or alcohol on school property is strictly prohibited.
+Such action will be reported to appropriate law enforcement officials and will result in disciplinary action up to and including expulsion. - 3.
+Any student who commits an unlawful act on or off school premises or whose conduct discredits the school in any way will be subject to discipline up to and including expulsion. - 4.
 No prescription medication will be brought on school premises by any person other than the one for whom it is prescribed, other than the student's parent or guardian.
 Such medications will be used only in the manner, combination, and quantity prescribed.
 The parent or guardian of a student who is taking prescription drugs shall inform the school in writing of a student's need for prescription drugs, the name of the prescription drug, and the prescribed use.
 The medication will be kept in the nurse's station and may only be dispensed from the office. - 5.
-Midwest Academy reserves the right to conduct random drug screening at any time during the school year.
+Midwest Academy reserves the right to conduct or require random drug screening at any time during the school year.
 Students may be required to take a test at any time to determine the presence of drugs, narcotics, or alcohol.
 Testing positive for drugs or alcohol will result in disciplinary action up to, and including, expulsion. - 6.
 Every student will be required, in response to probable cause on the part of Midwest Academy personnel, to submit to a search of any vehicle, pocket, package, purse, backpack, briefcase, lunch box, or any other container brought on the school's premises or brought to a school function.
 The school also reserves the right to search any desk, locker, or other stationary container provided to the students by the school.
 The school also reserves the right to search a vehicle driven by a student parked off campus or parked at the Off The Wall parking lot.